Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: The double-greedy pMOR strategy

-Whatever the reconstruction strategy in step \cref{item:greedy}, any of the methods presented in \cref{sec:interp} can still be applied as a post-processing step, at the end of the greedy loop.
+Whatever the reconstruction strategy in step \eqref{item:greedy}, any of the methods presented in Section~\ref{sec:interp} can still be applied as a post-processing step, at the end of the greedy loop.
 The reason for this additional computation could be, for instance, a smoother representation of poles and residues, or the removal of eventual noise by regularization.
 To this aim, we wish to stress that some care should be used when selecting the pole-residue reconstruction strategy.
 Indeed, due to the local nature of the $\pp$-refinements, finer and coarser sampling regions may arise, which, if not taken into account, could lead to a poorly-behaving reconstruction.
 For instance, global polynomial interpolation over sampling points which are ``too wild'' can be an extremely ill-posed problem, due to a large Lebesgue constant \cite{Phillips2003}, whereas polynomial regression with low enough degree can be expected to behave more nicely.

-\begin{remark} The strategy that we presented is heuristic.
+\begin{rmrk} The strategy that we presented is heuristic.
 In particular, it does not guarantee that, at the end of the greedy loop, the tolerance will be attained over the whole parameter domain, since we are using a relatively small (and sparse) test set to quantify the approximation error.
 Representing (``sketching'') the parameter domain by the test set can be justified only by assuming the resolution of the test set to be sufficiently fine.
-However, in practice, this is usually computationally unfeasible (especially if the number of parameters is large, due to the curse of dimensionality). \end{remark}
+However, in practice, this is usually computationally unfeasible (especially if the number of parameters is large, due to the curse of dimensionality). \end{rmrk}

+\begin{rmrk} In \cite{YueAdapt}, a somewhat similar $p$-adaptive approach was proposed, which, however, can be applied only to the single-parameter case.
+While the adaptivity there was essentially ``unidirectional'', adding samples progressively from one end of $\mathcal{P}$ to the other, here, through sparse grids, our approach acts more ``isotropically''. \end{rmrk}

-\begin{remark} As in the frequency-adaptivity, see \cref{rem:nowaste}, once the greedy iterations are over, we can take advantage of the extra samples taken at test parameter points, and build a much richer $\pROM$ than the one that satisfied the tolerance constraint.
-Here, this idea is even more attractive than for MRI, since the test set can (and usually does) contain quite a large number of parameter values, as opposed to just 1. \end{remark}
+\begin{rmrk} As in the frequency-adaptivity, see Remark~\ref{rem:nowaste}, once the greedy iterations are over, we can take advantage of the extra samples taken at test parameter points, and build a much richer pROM than the one that satisfied the tolerance constraint.
+Here, this idea is even more attractive than for MRI, since the test set can (and usually does) contain quite a large number of parameter values, as opposed to just 1. \end{rmrk}